The Library offers literature search assistance to support clinical practice and professional activities.

 - Literature searches for RCS England staff: Staff at the College may request any of our standard literature searches or one of our bespoke searches for staff.
 Literature searches for staff are undertaken for a variety of reasons including: gathering evidence to support project planning, contributing to research or report writing and learning more about topics of interest.

 Fill in the relevant web form below to submit your request.

-Alternatively fill in the equivalent PDF form and email to firstname.lastname@example.org:
+Alternatively, fill in the equivalent PDF form and email it to firstname.lastname@example.org:

-Information Specialists conduct searches using Ovid Medline and EMBASE and other sources where appropriate.
-We will respond to your request within two business days to agree a deadline for your results.
+Information Specialists conduct searches using Ovid MEDLINE and Embase, and other sources where appropriate.
+We will respond to your request within two business days to agree on a deadline for your results.